-- The Chicago Manual of Style serves as a reference book and you should model your source citations according to the rules laid out.
+- The Chicago Manual of Style serves as a reference and you should model your source citations according to the rules therein.

 - Recommendation: Chicago style citation is highly flexible because the footnote system (only for additional remarks) can be added to the author-date system.